Hello, ladies. I know exactly why you’re here.

 It’s when you either:

-- A) Unintentionally build more muscle (#1) than you’d prefer to have… something that is pretty rare considering how painfully slow the realistic rate of muscle growth is (yes, even under the best possible circumstances where a person is purposely trying to get as big and bulky as possible as fast as possible).
-For example, the average intermediate MAN might gain a whopping 1lb of muscle *per month* and the average intermediate woman might gain half that (details here: How Much Muscle Can You Gain?).
+- A) Unintentionally build more muscle (#1) than you’d prefer to have… something that is pretty rare considering how frustratingly slow the realistic rate of muscle growth is (yes, even under the best possible circumstances where a person is purposely trying to get as big and bulky as possible, as fast as possible).
+For example, the average intermediate man might gain a whopping 1lb of muscle *per month* while the average intermediate woman – who has significantly less testosterone than a man – might gain about half that (details here: How Much Muscle Can You Gain?).

-- B) Gain more fat (#3) than you’d prefer to have, thereby covering your muscles and preventing you from looking “toned” while simultaneously making you look bigger and thicker because layers of fat on top of layers of muscle tends to have that effect.
-This, by the way, is the most common reason why a woman thinks she looks too “bulky.”
-It’s not because she has too much muscle, it’s because she has too much body fat on top of that muscle.
+- B) Gain more fat (#3) than you’d prefer to have, which covers your muscles and prevents you from looking “toned” while simultaneously making you look bigger and thicker because layers of fat on top of layers of muscle tends to have that effect.
+This, by the way, is the most common reason why women think they look too “bulky.”
+It’s not because there’s too much muscle.
+It’s because there’s too much body fat on top of that muscle.

 But then you may wonder…